-“I spoke about variations on sensitive at a symposium in Paris, exactly at the moment when city streets were flooded with several hundred thousand people walking and protesting against the new labour-act that was to be passed by the French parliament.
-On one of the street lampposts a protester’s sticker was saying “Utopiste debout, Rêve générale”: A utopian has risen up, A General dream.
-And that what we see at the beginning of this performance – dancers persisting in a vertical position – and the same posture at the end of it, now with closed eyes (maybe staring at the general dream?), synaesthesised with my experience of the current reality into a sense that utopia of the better world is still alive; an absent-minded and vertiginous utopia, banal and fragile utopia, multitudinous and heteroclite utopia, but nevertheless utopia of the autonomy of the world in which it will be unequivocally evident that we are all made of the same ‘matter’.
-A matter that is irrevocably perishable, but infinitely creative.”
+“I spoke about variations on sensitive at a symposium in Paris, exactly at the moment in which the city streets were flooded with several hundred thousand people walking and protesting against the new labor act that was to be passed by the French Parliament.
+I saw a protester’s sticker reading: Utopiste debout, Rêve générale: a utopian has risen up, a general dream.
+In this sense, dancers persisting in a vertical position at the beginning of this piece, and at the end, now with eyes closed, perhaps dreaming the general dream, synthesized my experience in Paris, affirming utopia of the better world as still alive; an absent-minded and vertiginous utopia, banal and fragile utopia, multitudinous and heteroclite utopia, but nevertheless utopia of the autonomy of the world in which it will be unequivocally evident that we are all made of the same ‘matter.’
+A matter irrevocably perishable but infinitely creative.”
 (Katja Šimunić, Journal for Dance Art Kretanja/Movements)